framing real life events as a performance

 (framing real life events as performance art)

-In viewing the Pirate Island Performance Series one is delivered squarely into the dystopian reality of the ‘canary in the coal mine’ phenomenon experienced by people, like myself, that have Environmental Illness.
-These pieces depict life on the fringes of a society in denial about the increasing toxicity of the world.
-Along with my Poisoning/Phoenix Performance Documents series, and my performance/video movie BUNNY GIRL, this series confronts the politics which sweep toxic contamination under the rug.
-These works expose us to the casualties of capitalism’s commerce of toxic substances.
+In viewing the Pirate Island Performance Series one is delivered squarely into the dystopian reality of the ‘canary in the coal mine’ phenomenon, experienced by people like myself, who have Environmental Illness aka Multiple Chemical Sensitivity (MCS) 1,2 These pieces depict life on the fringes of a society in denial about the increasing toxicity of the world.
+Along with my Poisoning/Phoenix Performance Documents series and my performance/video movie BUNNY GIRL, this series confronts the politics, which sweep toxic contamination under the rug.
+3, 4 These works expose us to the casualties of capitalism’s commerce of toxic substances.
 They show the people (and animals, in BUNNY GIRL), which are treated as expendable to market gains.
-I’ve often made pieces which conceptually frame real life events as performances.
-These I document with either video, or a still camera.
+I’ve often made pieces, which conceptually frame real life events as performances.
+I document these with either video, or a still camera.
 The Pirate Island Performances use this methodology and were made during a specific chapter in my long personal history with Environmental Illness and the corresponding trouble it presents in finding ‘safe’ non-toxic housing.
 I made these works with the foreknowledge that the personal is political.

 The context for these works lies within the politics surrounding diseases caused by toxic exposures.
-It is estimated that 10 million people have Environmental Illness and this number has rapidly accelerated in the last two decades.
-Sufferer’s have immune systems and detoxification organs that are no longer responding normally to even tiny amounts of toxic materials.
-The disease is often precipitated by either one large toxic exposure, or a sustained toxic exposure over time.
-Despite well documented clusters of people having developed the disease, it remains a politicized subject and is usually met with denial.
+It is estimated that 36.5 million people suffer from Environmental Illness aka MCS, in 2003 and this number has rapidly accelerated in the last two decades and continues to rise.
+5 Sufferer’s immune systems and detoxification organs are no longer responding normally to even tiny amounts of toxic materials.
+This is often precipitated by either one large toxic exposure, or a sustained toxic exposure over time.
+Despite well documented clusters of people having developed the disease, it remains a politicized subject and is usually met with denial by the medical establishment.